Pokhara Valley

 Pokhara Valley is the second-largest valley in the hilly region of Nepal.
 It lies in the western part of Nepal.
-The cities of Pokhara and Lekhnath are in the valley.
+The cities of Pokhara and Lekhnath were in the valley, which were merged along with several neighboring VDCs to form the Pokhara-Lekhnath Metropolitan, which was later renamed to Pokhara Metropolitan City.
 As of 2023, Pokhara has a population of 599,504.
 It is located in Gandaki zone, 203 km west of Kathmandu Valley.
 The city of Pokhara is one of the major cities of Nepal and it, like Kathmandu Valley, is extremely vulnerable to earthquakes due to its clay soil and liquefaction potential.